goldenratio/youtube-to-XBMC/README.md

 -------------
 1. "Play Now" and "Add to Queue" links are placed conveniently to contents in homepage, search pages and channel pages.
 2. Performs connection test when host is configured.
-3. YouTube videos that are placed in other websites can also be shared to XBMC (only iframe format).
-Click on share icon to see the controls
+3. YouTube videos that are placed in other websites can also be shared to XBMC.
+Click on share icon to see the controls.
 4. Supports playlist.